kadze009/signature/README.md

 # signature

-`signature` is the application which was written on pure C++17.
-The app splits the input file on blocks with the selected size and computes the signature of the each block simultaneously.
-The signatures are saved in output file.
+`signature` is an application which was written on pure C++17.
+The app splits the input file on blocks of selected size and computes the signature of each block simultaneously.
+The signatures are saved to output file.